Magomed-R/Magomed-R/README.md

 <h3 align="center">Fullstack developer from Astrakhan region, Russia 🇷🇺</h3>

 ## About me
 Hi!
-My name is Magomed and I am a backend developer.
+My name is Magomed and I am a fullstack developer.
 I am engaged in the development of websites, telegram bots, parsers, scripts and server administration.
 I have been developing for over 2 years and creating interesting projects in NodeJS, TypeScript and Python.
 I work with each client individually to ensure that the product I develop meets their needs and expectations.
 Write to me for professional work!
 -   🔭 Besides typescript, I'm also interested in learning other languages like Python, C# and F#
 -   👨‍💻 Now I'm working on freelance exchange [Kwork](https://kwork.ru/user/magomed-r)
 -   ⚡ Subscribe to my github and stay tuned for new projects!